AlyceBrady/ramp/application/docs/rampDocs/TableSettings.md

         tableConnection.AliasName.aliasFor = "OtherTable"
         tableConnection.AliasName.connection = "Tbl.col = AliasName.its_col"

+It is also possible to use more complex expressions for a table connection, although this requires knowledge of MySQL expression syntax.
+For example, a connection could be set up to import a person's address only if the address has the type 'Permanent' and has a `NULL` `endDate` field:
+        tableConnection.Address = "Person.id = Address.personID AND
+            Address.type = 'Permanent' AND isNull(Address.endDate)"

 <div id="selectUsing"></div>
 The table connection depends on the right data being provided when the dependent table entry is created.
 For example,  when adding an advisor